Child Disability Payment decision making guide

 Similarly, an individual is presumed to have received the notification that a re-determination has not been made within the period allowed 48 hours after it is sent to them by Social Security Scotland.

-In both cases this is unless the individual can show that they received it later.
+In both cases this is unless the individual can show that they received it earlier or later.

 Social Security Scotland must send the re-determination outcome or the notification that a re-determination has not been sent on time either (SS(S) Act 2018, s.62(1) and s.62(2):